Last week, a Carrabelle family lost everything to a house fire.

 Morrow said she wishes to thank everyone who has helped during this crisis.

 She said Caroline’s Thrift Shop in Eastpoint has opened their clothing section to her and her children.
-The
+The Methodist Church in Carrabelle has also opened their clothing pantry and provided the Morrows with food.

 She said Carl and Dana Whaley provided the family with personal hygiene products the night after the fire.
-She also offered special thanks to Nikki Mock, Keisha Messer, Darius May, and
+She also offered special thanks to Nikki Mock, Keisha Messer, Darius May, and Crystal and Harvey Barrack.

 Morrow said numerous rumors have circulated about her since the fire.
 She said copies of the sheriff’s report and the fire marshal’s findings would be posted in the Carrabelle Post Office as soon as they become available.